dbquiroga/challenge/README.md

 # challenge

-Challenge con demo saucedemo, utilizando cypress y javascript.
+Challenge with demo saucedemo, using cypress and javascript.

 # Automated Testing with Cypress and JavaScript